Thinking about deleting the muffler in your car or truck?

 Depending on where you cut the muffler, the straight pipes will leave a ton of gunk and dirt.
 The worst part, the gunk may be strong enough to mess with the paint in your vehicle.

-Instead of resorting to a muffler delete system, it is better to purchase a set of aftermarket axle-backs or cat-back exhaust kits from a reputable manufacturer like Borla, Flowmaster, or similar.
+Instead of resorting to a muffler delete system, it is better to purchase a set of aftermarket axle-back exhaust systems or cat-back exhaust kits from a reputable manufacturer like Borla, Flowmaster, or similar.
 Since the kits are specifically designed for a particular make and model of vehicle, aftermarket mufflers will reduce back-pressure and improve the flow without the drawbacks associated with removing the mufflers altogether.

 With a high-quality aftermarket exhaust kit, your vehicle will sound better and produce more horsepower while making it look better in the process, especially if you choose a stainless steel muffler kit.